Large Language Model assisted Hybrid Fuzzing: Introduction

+Unfortunately, hybrid fuzzing remains limited due to the underlying concolic execution.
+Traditional concolic execution \emph{mechanically} computes constraints and solves them for satisfiability, without knowledge of the program semantics.
+This leads to several challenges.
+For example, real-world constructs, such as external libraries and system calls, require explicit modeling to allow further analysis, which may require years of manual effort \cite{s2e, meng2024program, pandey2019deferred}.
+Moreover, even when constraints are satisfiable, traditional solvers (e.g., \verb|Z3| \cite{de2008z3}) cannot prioritize solutions that also conform to the required input structure, potentially generating a number of syntactically invalid inputs.
+Compounding the problem, program paths in programming languages (e.g. \verb|C/C++| and \verb+Java+) must be symbolically translated as logic constraints that are solvable for solvers.
+However, both constraint computing and constraint solving are time-consuming \cite{qsym, intriguer, symcc}.

+Recent advances in Large Language Models (LLMs) open up opportunities for developing \emph{smart} concolic execution to address these challenges.
+Similar to traditional constraint solvers, LLMs have shown the capability of analyzing execution paths and then generating inputs \cite{chatafl, llm4fuzz}.
+However, unlike traditional solvers, LLMs have a knowledge of the program semantics.
+LLMs trained on terabytes of data corpus can understand external libraries \cite{jiang2024towards}, eliminating the need for manual modeling, and can infer code functionalities \cite{hou2023large, symprompt}, allowing the generation of syntactically valid inputs.
+Furthermore, LLMs are more adaptive and capable of directly reasoning in high-level programming languages.
+This allows the LLM-based approach to bypass the translation of source code to logic formulas, thus accelerating the analysis process.

-Building on this, we propose \tool (pronounced "{\em hill fuzz}"), a hybrid fuzzer that combines an ``\emph{intelligent}'' yet \emph{lightweight} concolic execution engine with greybox fuzzing, with the aim to enhance testing tools by enabling an understanding of the programs under test during input generation.
-Specifically, when greybox fuzzing reaches a coverage plateau, where it is not able to cover new code paths within a given time period, \tool is invoked to identify the roadblocks.
-The subsequent steps align with the principles of traditional concolic execution. \tool executes the input that reaches but fails to overcome the roadblocks.
-At the same time, \tool constructs a dynamic slice of the relevant execution path.
-However, instead of translating the path constraints into logic formulas, \tool preserves them ``as-is''.
-The LLM is then prompted to modify the input based on this code slice and generate new inputs to overcome the roadblocks.
+Building on this, we propose \tool, a hybrid fuzzer that integrates LLM-based concolic execution.
+Specifically, when greybox fuzzing reaches a coverage plateau, where it has difficulty covering new program paths, \tool identifies the roadblocks to overcome.
+The subsequent steps align with the principles of traditional concolic execution. \tool executes the input that reaches the branch condition, but fails to satisfy it.
+Meanwhile, \tool constructs a dynamic slice of the relevant execution path.
+Instead of translating the execution path into logic formulas, \tool preserves the path as-is in the form of a source code slice.
+The LLM is then prompted to modify the input based on the sliced code path and generate new inputs to overcome roadblocks.
 These LLM-generated inputs are added to the seed corpus, where they are retrieved and evaluated by greybox fuzzing.
-Whenever greybox fuzzing is stuck again, this process is repeated.
+Whenever greybox fuzzing hits a coverage plateau again, this process is repeated.